pviotti/degiro-bookkeeper/README.md

 This is a simple command line tool to work out earnings and dividends figures for a [Degiro] account.
-It takes as input a Degiro account CSV statement file, and outputs to console or to CSV files information about earnings from sells transactions and dividends in a given period.
+It takes as input a Degiro account CSV statement file in English language, and outputs to console or to CSV files information about earnings from sells transactions and dividends in a given period.